dbwebb-se/mvc/example/symfony/README.md

 The background image is added through the style attribute.
 That is one of many different ways to do it to deal with referencing an image from a stylesheet construct.

-Then add some extra styling through the `asset/css/app.css``.
+Then add some extra styling through the `asset/css/app.css` so you see the background image.

 Altogether it might look like this.
-Well, I did some updates to my base template file and the other template files to make the header span the whole width of the page, so my result might look a bit different from yours.
+Well, I did some updates to my base template file and the other template files to make the header span the whole width of the page, so my result might look a bit different from yours, but it is related to some changes in the stylesheet.

 ![header image](.img/background-image.png)